MunichWays/munich-ways-app/README.md

 # MunichWays App

 Mobile App displaying the Radlvorangnetz in Flutter for iOS and Android.
-For more information see: munichways.com
+For more information see: munichways.de

 ## Development Setup